CodewGPS/Manimation-Text2Animation-AI-Tool/Text-to-Animation AI Tool.md

 # Text-to-Animation AI Tool

-This project is an AI-powered tool that generates dynamic animations from natural language descriptions using generative AI and the Manim library[^1].
+This project is an AI-powered tool that generates dynamic animations from natural language descriptions using generative AI and the Manim library.
 It leverages OpenAI's models to create Manim-compatible Python code, renders animations with customizable quality levels, and delivers them through an interactive Chainlit chat interface.

 ## Features